musicsms/oscp-note/Hackthebox/Box/Trick/Readme.md

 -----END OPENSSH PRIVATE KEY-----

 ```
+We use this private key to login to server.

 ```bash
 michael@trick:~$ cat user.txt

 ```
+# Privilege escalate

 There a `fail2ban` in sudo

 Follow this blog to get root.

 [https://youssef-ichioui.medium.com/abusing-fail2ban-misconfiguration-to-escalate-privileges-on-linux-826ad0cdafb7](https://youssef-ichioui.medium.com/abusing-fail2ban-misconfiguration-to-escalate-privileges-on-linux-826ad0cdafb7)